MTandHJ/amoc/README.md

 python auto_attack.py resnet18 cifar10 /path/of/model --version=standard --norm=Linf --epsilon=8/255
 ```

-Similarly, if you attack the model of CCC, CAC, CAA, you shall use "--bn_adv"  to active the clean BN.
+Similarly, if you attack the model of CCC, CAC, CAA, you shall use "--bn_adv"  to activate the clean BN.

 ### Other Attacks